 Luz Vega-Marquis is president and CEO of Marguerite Casey Foundation, where she oversees the foundation’s $700 million endowment and $35 million annual grantmaking budget.
 Ms. Vega-Marquis has positioned the foundation as a leader in movement building by shaping its grantmaking and communication strategies to support a nationwide movement of poor and low-income families.
 Marguerite Casey Foundation supports movement building by investing in organizations that put families at the forefront of efforts to fight poverty and work together across issues, race and ethnicity, regions and egos to bring about social change, and by deploying strategic communications to advance issues and a unifying message that reflects the voice of poor and low-income families.

-As president and CEO of Marguerite Casey Foundation provides long-term general-support grants to organizations engaged in activism, advocacy and issue education in the 14 states with the highest concentration of family poverty in the United States.
-In 2009, foundation-supported grantees educated more than 1.5 million families about the policy issues that most affect their lives; mobilized almost three-quarters of a million people to participate in public actions, events and meetings; led more than 300 policy campaigns, with wins in areas such as education, juvenile justice, housing and immigration reform; and developed more than 27,000 core leaders in communities across the country.
+Marguerite Casey Foundation provides long-term general-support grants to national organizations, as well as grassroots groups in the 13 states with the highest concentration of family poverty in the United States.
+In 2013, foundation-supported grantees educated more than 5.9 million families about the policy issues that most affect their lives; mobilized over 600,000 people to participate in public actions, events and meetings; led policy campaigns with wins in areas such as education, jobs and wages, criminal justice, housing and immigration reform; and developed more than 50,000 core leaders in communities across the country.